CONVENIENTLY LOCATED TO SERVE CHICAGO

 “I recently went to this doctor for my nose.
 I had a big bump on the top of my nose and it was crooked.
 Dr. Patel did an amazing job with my nose.
 He fixed the areas that upset me the most and did not change my whole appearance.
 I look better but not like a completely different person.
 Dr. Patel equals natural.
 Recommend him highly!”

 If you have breathing issues due to an airway obstruction or an abnormality in the nasal structure, you may be a candidate for functional rhinoplasty.
+These obstructions can be due to congenital issues or injuries that affect the nasal structure.
 If you are unhappy with the size, shape, or contours of your nose, aesthetic rhinoplasty may be an option for you.

 All surgical procedures by the Plastic Surgery Clinic of Chicago are performed at top hospitals in Chicago and CMS or AAAASF-certified surgical centers for safety.